 For operation phase, site inspection shall be conducted once a month for the first year of operation of the Project.
-All measures as stated in the implementation schedule of the EM&A Manual (see Annex F), including compensatory planting, undertaken by both the Contractor and the specialist Landscape Sub-Contractor during the first year of the operation phase shall be audited by a Registered Landscape Architect (RLA) to ensure compliance with neasures. the mitigation
+All measures as stated in the implementation schedule of the EM&A Manual (see Annex F), including compensatory planting, undertaken by both the Contractor and the specialist Landscape Sub-Contractor during the first year of the operation phase shall be audited by a Registered Landscape Architect (RLA) to ensure compliance with he intended ai neasures.
+O